Latest participant to sign up for the World Championship in Massage 2021 is Andrew M. Frankson from Jamaica. Here you can read his bio.

 Instagram – s.t.r.e.t.c.h.mfm

-The International Massage Association look forward watching Andrew M. Frankson skills at the World Championship in Massage 2020 in Copenhagen.
+The International Massage Association and our sponsor Lemi look forward watching Andrew M. Frankson skills at the World Championship in Massage 2021 in Copenhagen.